CultureAndCode/kanjivg2svg/Readme.md

 Usage
 -----

-    $ node kanjivg2svg -d path/to/kanji/ -t [frames|animated|numbers]
+    $ node kanjivg2svg -f path/to/kanji/ -t [frames|animated|numbers]

 You can change the output type by setting the second argument.
 If not set it will default to 'frames'.
-The animated and numbers are less perfected compared to the frames output.
+The animated and numbers are not yet implemented.

 Why?
 ----